Free shipping within the US & Canada

 When the tension of the strings is diverted from the soundboard to the tail block, the risk that the guitar will experience any temporary or permanent deformation of the soundboard or lifting of the bridge (“bridge belly”) is eliminated.

-With no tension on the soundboard, it is conceivable that acoustic guitars could last for centuries, just like the finest Stradivarius violins.
+With no tension on the soundboard, it is conceivable that acoustic guitars could last for centuries.

 Archtop guitars are different from flattop, steel-string guitars in several ways.
 First of all, as the name implies, the soundboard of archtop guitars is an arched or domed shape.
 Just as the arch of a bridge or the arched roof of a sports stadium gives strength to help support these spans, the arched top of the guitar stiffens the top.
 As well as being stronger, a stiffer top means that an archtop has less resonance (“sustain”) than a flat-top guitar.
 The notes of an archtop are short and percussive compared with a flattop acoustic guitar.
 Notes can be quite loud, but they don’t linger much.
 Thus, the archtop is said to have a lot of “attack” but little “sustain."